souterrains-lyon

 See this post on Instagram

-The most mysterious underground network of Lyon just keeps on sparking conversations!
-With hypotheses, theories, and secrets, many locals have tried to uncover the mystery of the place… But what really hides behind the fish bones?
-Buried 30 meters underground, these fish bones seem to have never been used and are never at any moment...te;voquées in the city's archives, despite the underground studies of the time.
-Rediscovered in 1959 after being damaged during the construction of the Croix-Rousse Tunnel and closed to the public 30 years later, their purpose remains unknown to the general public today…
+The most mysterious underground network in Lyon just keeps on sparking conversations!
+There are plenty of hypotheses, theories, and secrets, with many locals trying to uncover the mystery of this place...
+But what really lies behind the fish bones?
+Buried 30 meters underground, the fish bones seem to have never been used and are shrouded in intrigue.te;voqu ed in the city archives, despite the underground studies of the time.
+Rediscovered in 1959 after being damaged during the construction of the Croix-Rousse Tunnel and closed to the public 30 years later, their purpose still remains a mystery to the general public today…

 Voir cette publication sur Instagram